l77l77/mbaytas.github.io/crazyflie.md

 *Full disclosure: My work is sponsored by Qualisys, but the company does not direct or screen our projects and publications in any way.*

 The way that we utilize this tech stack is somewhat uncommon.
 The Crazyflie is often used by engineering labs, and the Qualisys is popular for human biomechanics.
 Their documentation and resources speak to these audiences.
 We couldn't find a good entry point for hackers and designers to experiment with the Crazyflie, tracked by an external motion capture system.
-So we decided to write one.
+So we decided to write this one.

 ## Preliminaries